harvard-lts/FITSservlet/README.md

 FITS Servlet Usage Notes

 The FITS application itself is accessed via this servlet application.
 The servlet application is deployed as a web archive (.war).
-In Tomcat, a war is dropped into the /webapps directory.
+In Tomcat 7, a WAR file is dropped into the /webapps directory.
 Tomcat uncompresses the .war and deploys the application under a directory as the same name as the .war.
 The actual name of the service that's called is defined in web.xml.
-The port that the servlet is accessed is controlled independantly of this application.
+The port that the servlet is accessed is controlled independently of this application.
-To run the FITS servlet you must have two directories from the FITS application deployed on the same machine as the FITS servlet.
-However, only the
+To run the FITS servlet you must have unpacked the FITS application zip file to the file system.
+In Tomcat the conf/catalina.properties file must be modified to indicate this location.
+The following both sets the FITS location as well as adding it lib/*.jar files to the Tomcat shared class loader.
+NOTE: The JAR files in the FITS lib/ subdirectories are added programmatically.
+Do not add them in the catalina.properties file.
-XML and TOOLS directories are needed.
-The FITS servlet .war is deployed with the latest FITS version, and associated .jar files.

 This application was developed and tested using Tomcat 7.

 Setup:

-There are 2 files to modify

-web.xml-- Found in WEB-INF/
-project.properties -- Found in WEB-INF/classes
+Modify <Tomcat Home>/conf/catalina.properties by adding the following to the end of the file:
+# FITS properties
+fits.home=/path/to/FITS/installation
+# (copied 'shared.loader' from above to add to the shared classpath)
+shared.loader=${fits.home}/lib/*.jar

 web.xml controls the deployment aspects of the servlet.
 Specifically, the servlet name as seen by the servlet container.